By Stephen Maunder

-The popularity of property auctions has steadily increased over the last couple of years, with dozens of auctions taking place across the country every month.
+The popularity of property auctions has steadily increased over the past couple of years, with dozens of auctions taking place across the country every month.

 While property auctions used to be dominated by investors and buyers looking for major projects, they're now beginning to attract more mainstream buyers and sellers, too.
 Whether you're looking for a bargain or want to sell a property quickly, a property auction could be the answer.

-Read on if you're thinking about buying at an auction, or zoom straight down to property auctions for sellers.
+Read on if you're thinking about buying at an auction or go straight down to property auctions for sellers.

 - Due to the tight timescales involved with property auctions, you should ideally obtain a mortgage in principle before the big day.
 Call Which?
 Mortgage Advisers on 0808 252 7987 for impartial advice and to find the best deal for you.

 How do property auctions work?